Vis10n/GI_embed/README.md

 # GI_embed
-A repository for storing embedded msgs of GI Discord
+A repository for storing embedded messages of GI Discord.

+Almost embeds in this repo is using the Discohook's embed format.